brockdarling/461LProject/README.md

 ## Project Plan:
 ### R1-1:
-The members include Grayson, Brock, Arjun, Tyler and Axel. <br/>
+The members include Grayson, Brock, Arjun, Tyler, Steven and Axel. <br/>
 Sprint Velocity: Weekly meetings on Mondays in person at EER. <br/>
 Collaboration: Github used for all coding collaboration. <br/>
 Communication: Slack is utilized for updates, issues, and other communication. <br/>